Microsoft Project Tutorial: Resource Management Using Microsoft Project

 View the resource management model

-With the resources selected and assigned to specific buildings, you can view the resource ramp down curve over time.
-By clicking the magnifying glass in the lower resource graph pane, you can view the resource allocation over time.
-By selecting multiple resources in the upper pane resource sheet, you can view the specific resource curve for each resource in the model (Figure 8).
+You can view the resource ramp-down curve over time with the resources selected and assigned to specific buildings.
+You can view the resource allocation over time by clicking the magnifying glass in the lower resource graph pane.
+Selecting multiple resources in the upper pane resource sheet allows you to view the specific resource curve for each resource in the model (Figure 8).

 Figure 8 – Completed Resource Management Model

 The horizontal axis of the resource curve provides the resource count over time.
-Over the five-month time span, the graph starts with 23 resources and gradually reduces to zero when the base closes.
+Over the five months, the graph starts with 23 resources and gradually reduces to zero when the base closes.
 The horizontal line at the top of the graph represents the original resource level at the start of the project.
 By adding more resources and filtering on specific team names, project managers can view individual, team, and entire resource pool curves.